The subspace structure of maximum cliques in pseudo-Paley graphs from unions of cyclotomic classes: Background and overview of the paper

 Let $K$ be a subfield of $\F_q$.
 Note that if $V$ is a $K$-subspace, then $V-V=V$; thus, the set $V$ forms a clique in $X$ if and only if $V \subset D \cup \{0\}$.
-Therefore, it is much easier for a subspace to form a clique in $X$, compared to a generic subset of $\F_q$.
-We would like to choose the subfield $K$ so that it serves the role of the prime subfield $\F_{p}$.
+Therefore, it is much easier for a subspace to form a clique in $X$ compared to a generic subset of $\F_q$.
+We would like to choose the subfield $K$ to serve the role of the prime subfield $\F_{p}$.
 In our case $q=p^{2rt}=(p^t)^{2r}$ and $t$ is the smallest integer with $p^t\equiv -1\pmod{2d}$.
-In view of Stickelberger's Theorem (Theorem~\ref{forr}), the choice $K=\F_{p^t}$ is a natural replacement of the prime subfield $\F_{p}$.
+Given Stickelberger's Theorem (Theorem~\ref{forr}), the choice $K=\F_{p^t}$ is a natural replacement of the prime subfield $\F_{p}$.
 Therefore, we call $V$ a {\em canonical clique} in $X$ if $V$ is a $\F_{p^t}$-affine subspace with $|V|=\sqrt{q}$ such that $V$ forms a clique in $X$.
-In contrast to a typical EKR-type result, in our situation canonical objects may not exist, because $X$ may have clique number less than $\sqrt{q}$.
+In contrast to a typical EKR-type result, canonical objects may not exist in our situation because $X$ may have a clique number less than $\sqrt{q}$.
 Using this terminology, Conjecture~\ref{mainconj} states that each clique of size $\sqrt{q}$ in $X$ is canonical.

-We remark that our conjecture is an analogue of the celebrated Chv\'atal's conjecture \cite{Ch72} on families of set systems, which is a variant of the EKR theorem and is still widely open (see Chv\'atal's webpage \cite{Chweb} for related discussion and references on the conjecture).
+We remark that our conjecture is an analog of the celebrated Chv\'atal's conjecture \cite{Ch72} on families of set systems, which is a variant of the EKR theorem and is still widely open (see Chv\'atal's webpage \cite{Chweb} for related discussion and references on the conjecture).
 Chv\'atal's conjecture states that for any family $\mathcal{F}$ of subsets of a finite set that is closed under taking subsets (known as an \emph{ideal}), there is a largest intersecting subfamily of $\mathcal{F}$ that is a star.
 In other words, in any nice set system, there is a canonical maximum intersecting family; our conjecture is actually stronger because it implies that in any nice semi-primitive pseudo-Paley graph (that is, with clique number $\sqrt{q}$), every maximum clique is canonical.
-In summary, Conjecture~\ref{mainconj} can be viewed as a combination of both the EKR theorem and Chv\'atal's conjecture in the context of pseudo-Paley graphs.
-The following table is a short dictionary between concepts in Chv\'atal's conjecture (first column) and in the present work (second column).
+In summary, Conjecture~\ref{mainconj} can be viewed as a combination of the EKR theorem and Chv\'atal's conjecture in the context of pseudo-Paley graphs.
+The following table is a short dictionary between concepts in Chv\'atal's conjecture (first column) and the present work (second column).